felixlopz/hubrise-test-task/content/apps/orderline/faqs/en/keep-sound-notifications-enabled.md

   description: How to keep sound notifications permanently enabled for OrderLine on your desktop or mobile browser.
 ---

-By default, web browsers do not let websites play sound notifications.
+Web browsers may block websites from playing sound notifications.
 This is a security feature to prevent unwanted noise.

 When sound notifications are blocked by your browser, OrderLine will display a red popup.
 You can click on this popup to enable sound notifications for the current session.
 This behaviour is documented in the [Sound Notifications Disabled Popup](/apps/orderline/troubleshooting/#sound-notifications-disabled-popup) section of the Troubleshooting page.